davecoates/angular-ui-sortable/README.md

 ## Directives

 Both directives must be applied to an element that also has ng-repeat applied.
-Only the arraya form is supported - (key, value) form is not supported as it doesn't have an order.
+Only the array form is supported - (key, value) form is not supported as it doesn't have an order.

 ### Sortable